 Lightweight Footprint—A VA only requires one virtual CPU core and 512MB to process millions of DNS queries per day.

-Active Directory Integration—VAs are the foundation for AD integration, which provides user, group, or computer name granularity in both reports and policies.
-If you want the most granularity and visibility into your network's DNS traffic and security, this is the way to go.
+Active Directory Integration—VAs enable AD integration, which provides user, group, or computer name granularity in both reports and policies.
 For more information, see "Active Directory Integration Setup Guide Overview."

 Introduction > Prerequisites